Hepatitis A

 What are the complications of hepatitis A?

 People typically recover from hepatitis A without complications.
 In rare cases, hepatitis A may lead to liver failure.
-Liver failure due to hepatitis A is more common in adults older than age 50 and in people who have another liver disease.3
+Liver failure due to hepatitis A is more common in older adults and in people who have another liver disease.4

 What are the symptoms of hepatitis A?

-Some people have symptoms 2 to 7 weeks after they come in contact with the virus.3 People with hepatitis A typically get better without treatment after a few weeks.
-In some cases, symptoms can last up to 6 months.
-These symptoms may include
+Some people have symptoms 2 to 7 weeks after they have contact with the virus.4 People with hepatitis A typically get better without treatment after a few weeks.
+In some cases, symptoms can last up to 6 months.4 These symptoms may include

-Some people infected with hepatitis A have no symptoms, including many children younger than age 6.3 Older children and adults are more likely to have symptoms.
+Some people infected with hepatitis A have no symptoms, including many children younger than age 6 years.3 Older children and adults are more likely to have symptoms.

 What causes hepatitis A?

-The hepatitis A virus causes this type of hepatitis and spreads through contact with an infected person’s stool.
+This type of hepatitis is caused by the hepatitis A virus, which spreads through contact with an infected person’s stool.
 Contact can occur by

-• eating food made by an infected person who did not wash his or her hands after using the bathroom
+• eating food made by an infected person who didn’t wash their hands after using the bathroom

 • drinking untreated water or eating food washed in untreated water

-• placing a finger or an object in your mouth that came into contact with an infected person’s stool
+• placing a finger or object in your mouth that has had contact with an infected person’s stool

 • having close personal contact with an infected person, such as through sex or caring for someone who is ill